 How Do I Get Rid of Cockroaches?

 Since food is the primary draw for pest cockroach species (like the German roach), the best way to prevent an infestation is to keep your home as clean as possible.
 However, roaches like to live in damp, dark spaces, making it hard to spot them until it’s too late.

 If you’re spotting roaches regularly, you need to call in professional pest control experts.
 We’ll come in and identify where cockroaches are nesting, and employ methods that kill entire generations of pests.
 Better yet, we can help prevent future infestations with the knowledge and tools at our disposal.

 Overall, diy traps and at-home sprays are reactive solutions that don’t affect the main colony.
-Professional pest control is a proactive solution that will eliminate roaches and help keep them from coming back.
+Professional pest control is a proactive solution that will eliminate roaches and palmetto bugs and help keep them from coming back.